 In restaurants & bars, simple syrup is added to cocktails instead of sugar.
 It gets dissolved quickly in the drink.
 You can use make one and use it too.

-Lime Juice – I highly recommend using fresh lime juice for the best flavor.
+Lime Juice – I highly recommend using freshly squeezed lime juice for the best flavor.
 Use bottled lime juice only if you have some serious explanation against not using freshly squeezed lime juice.

 You can replace the lime juice with lemon juice.